LIBERTY-D/Liberty-D/README.md

 ## About Me

-Hello! 👋 I'm Liberty Mukubvu, a dedicated final year computer science student.
-I find joy in unraveling the mysteries of code, solving complex problems, and building innovative solutions that make a positive impact.
+Hey there! 👋 I'm Liberty Mukubvu, a recent Computer Science graduate who just really loves to code.

+I mostly work with **Java**, building personal projects and tinkering with new ideas.
+I love the challenge of solving complex problems, optimizing code, and figuring out how things work under the hood.

+Beyond coding, I’m always looking to learn something new—whether it’s exploring **software architecture**, diving into **system design**, or just experimenting with different technologies.
+I also enjoy contributing to open-source projects and collaborating with others who share the same enthusiasm for tech.

 ### 🎓 Academic Journey
-I am currently in the final year of my Computer Science journey, specializing in Software Engineering and Mobile Technologies.
+I currently graduated and excited about the opportunities ahead of me.
 Currently looking for a role as a junior software engineer.

 ## Skills and Experience